From multiline queues to Macdonald polynomials via the exclusion process: Introduction and results

 .2cm

 {\bf Acknowledgements:~} We would like to thank James Martin, for sharing an early draft of his paper \cite{Martin} with us.
 We would also like to thank Mark Haiman for several interesting conversations about Macdonald polynomials, and Jim Haglund for telling us about permuted basement Macdonald polynomials.
-Finally we would like to thank Jan de Gier and Michael Wheeler for useful explanations of their results \cite{CGW, CGW-arxiv}, and Sarah Mason for helpful comments on our paper.
+We are grateful to Jan de Gier and Michael Wheeler for useful explanations of their results \cite{CGW, CGW-arxiv}, and Sarah Mason for helpful comments on our paper.
+Finally, we would like to thank the referee for a remarkable referee report, whose 97 comments/suggestions were extremely helpful.